jorgenkg/python-neural-network/docs/source/getting_started.rst

     >> [[ 0.99735413]
         [ 0.99735378]]

-The prediction method returns a two dimensional NumPy list (shape = [n_samples, n_outputs]).
+The prediction method returns a 2D NumPy array with shape :code:`[n_samples, n_outputs]`.
 The first dimension of the list contain the outputs from the corresponing Instance.

 Putting it all together